catmaid/CATMAID/UPDATE.md

   versions might show a DatabaseError about threads.
 To fix this, add the ``numprocs = 1`` option to you supervisor config for Celery.

+- Some optional analysis features are implemented as Python functions inside the database (at the moment only "clustering of NBLAST similarity scores").
+Python code can't be run by default inside a CATMAID database and if this feature should be used, Python needs to be enabled as an extension first.
+This requires Python 3 to be installed system-wide, along with the modules numpy and sklearn.
+It also requires admins to login to the database, e.g. through ``manage.py dbshell`` and run ``CREATE EXTENSION plpython3u`` in the CATMAID database.

 ## 2021.12.21

 - The version requires PostgreSQL 12.
 If you also want to upgrade PostGIS,